 It is compulsory and without it you can be heavily fined.
 Additionally, in case you have a mishap you don’t need to worry about the cost.

-It covers a number the cost of own damage including the natural calamities, vandalism, accidents, total damage and theft.
+It covers a number of the cost of own damage including natural calamities, vandalism, accidents, total damage and theft.
 You can purchase add-on covers and receive NCB for this type of cover.

 Higher Premium decreases with time.